eye-division/tobytill/_gallery/_defaults.md

     uploads_dir: "assets/:year"
 _comments:
   title: Gallery title
-  order: Manually order the galleries
+  order_number: Manually order the galleries
   permalink: Edit the web address here - letters and hyphen only
   display_image: Show featured image at the top of the gallery
   display_title: Show the title at the top of the gallery